-Dr. Michelle A. Caler

-Tuesday and Thursday from 1:00-2:00PM

-... and by appointment

-email: mcaler@wcupa.edu office phone: 610-436-2320

-webpage: This course has a D2L webpage.
-The syllabus and all other related course materials will be posted to this webpage.
-Please let me know if you are unable to access it.
-Being able to
+Dr. Michelle A. Caler office: 135 Merion Science Center office hours: Mondays, Wednesdays, and Fridays from 11:00AM-12:00PM Tuesday and Thursday from 1:00-2:00PM ... and by appointment email: mcaler@wcupa.edu office phone: 610-436-2320

-Course Goals: The ultimate goal of PHY 100 is for you to gain an understanding of and appreciation for the methods of science, and how ideas from science influence our day-to-day lives.
-One of the ways we will accomplish this goal is by building up an understanding of how and why various physical phenomena occur.
-The emphasis will be on the sorts of processes and interactions we encounter on a regular basis.
-In particular, we will examine linear motion, rotational motion, heat, vibrations, electricity, and magnetism.
-While I hope that you will gain an appreciation for these topics and how they explain processes in the world around us, our larger goal in studying them is to illustrate how the methods and ideas of science inform our understanding of the natural world.
-Over the course of our studies, we will try to develop a qualitative understanding of our physical model of the natural world; additionally, we will learn how to make quantitative predictions using the mathematical laws which form its foundation.

-As we work to achieve these goals, I will be emphasizing the ability to reason with and work with concepts and equations rather than strict fact memorization or complicated mathematics.
+Course Goals: The ultimate goal of this course is for you to gain an understanding and appreciation for the process of science and how it works.
+One of the ways we will accomplish this goal is by applying modern physical theories to astronomical objects.
+During the span of the course, we will survey a wide variety of phenomena and objects in the universe, from the very smallest scales to the largest in the cosmos.
+While I hope that you will gain an appreciation of these objects for the beautiful things they are, our larger goal in studying them is to illustrate how the process and ideas of science inform our understanding of these objects, and of the universe which contains them.
+We will see how the process of science is applied to astronomy, and how this process has led to modern physical theories about the universe.
+In addition, we will engage in a historical consideration of the developments of modern theories of the physical world, to help you see how the process of science has worked to produce the ideas we use today.
+As we work to achieve these goals.
+I will be emphasizing the ability to reason with and work with concepts and equations rather than strict fact memorization or complicated mathematics.
 (We will need to memorize some terms, though.)
 In doing so, we will learn analytical thinking skills, how to make connections between concepts, and how to communicate your reasoning to others.
 We will also be making quantitative predictions about phenomena, which does require some basic mathematical ideas.
 These ideas include, but are not limited to, simple algebra, proportionality, scaling, and working with powers of 10.
 DO NOT PANIC if it's been awhile since you've seen these mathematical terms!
 We will develop them as we go through the course.